wrale/mcp-server-tree-sitter/README.md

 3. Save the file and restart Claude Desktop.

 The MCP tools icon (hammer) will appear in Claude Desktop's interface once you have properly configured at least one MCP server.
-You can then access the Code Explorer's functionality by clicking on this icon.
+You can then access the `tree_sitter` server's functionality by clicking on this icon.

 ### Running as a standalone server